Dhanshree-Sonar/Charades/README.md

 # Charades
-Charades is a game.
+Charades is a scocial fun word guessing game for all ages and parties.
 You have to "act out" a phrase/word without speaking, while one member of your team try to guess what the phrase/word is.

 ## Prerequisites